-At The Bauer Academy we have a long history of creating powerful community projects with both private and public funders that engage audiences and change lives.
+At The Bauer Academy we have a long history of creating powerful community projects with grants and bids including the Big Lottery, Princes trust, European Social Fund and much more.

 Some projects we’re really proud of…